ssuryanarayanan/Qi-Docs/docs/Overview.md

 ###Creating a type

 A QiType is made of one or more index properties and one more or more data properties.
 Index properties are used to put data into a sequence.
 DateTime is a common index property, but any native type can be used as an index as long as it allows for ordering of values.
-For information on compound indexes refer to ["Advanced topics"](https://qi-docs.readthedocs.org/en/latest/Advanced%20Topics/).
+For information on compound indexes refer to [Advanced topics](https://qi-docs.readthedocs.org/en/latest/Advanced%20Topics/).

-Creating one or more types which define the structure of data is done by defining a QiType object and sending it to Qi via the ["*GetOrCreateType( )*"](https://qi-docs.readthedocs.org/en/latest/QiTypes/#getorcreatetype) method.
+Creating one or more types which define the structure of data is done by defining a QiType object and sending it to Qi via the [*GetOrCreateType( )*](https://qi-docs.readthedocs.org/en/latest/QiTypes/#getorcreatetype) method.

 There are a wide variety of QiType data properties including lists, arrays and enumerations.
-For a full list of supported data types refer to ["QiTypes"](https://qi-docs.readthedocs.org/en/latest/QiTypes/).
+For a full list of supported data types refer to [QiTypes](https://qi-docs.readthedocs.org/en/latest/QiTypes/).

 This example creates a simple type:
 ```